angietd94/confluent-webinar-connect-private-networking/Part2-connectors-demo.md

 Bucket name is just the one you decided.
 Just its name.

 ______
-Now check what you see in S3.
+# **Verify Data Flow in S3**

-You should be seeing a folder created with inside the JSONs of the messages that passed through that topic.
+Check your S3 bucket to see the folder containing JSONs of the messages passed through the configured topic:
 ![Screenshot](https://github.com/angietd94/confluent-webinar-connect-private-networking/blob/a710c0cb30f41dc74d87635c94e77b540e50b46c/images/s3_topics.png)

 **Thank you for reading till here! ** :sparkling_heart: